ch0ripain/react-essentials/README.md

 > A component is a JavaScript function that must return a single renderable element.
 To return multiple elements, wrap them in a parent element like a div or use a React Fragment (<> </>)

 ## 💻 JSX 💻
-JSX is an extension of JavaScript that allows you to write HTML-like syntax within your JavaScript code.
-You can include built-in HTML elements, actions, behaviors, and even JavaScript expressions or functionalities using curly braces {}.
+JSX is a syntax extension for JavaScript that allows you to write HTML-like code within your JavaScript files.
+It enables you to include standard HTML elements, behaviors, and JavaScript expressions using curly braces {}.
+JSX also supports conditional rendering and the use of functions like .map() to create dynamic user interfaces, making it easier to combine markup with logic seamlessly.
 ```javascript
 export default function CoreConcepts() {
   return (